This association shall be known as the Northwest Inter-Collegiate Sailing Association, hereafter known as the NWICSA.

 This officer shall attend all meetings of the NWICSA and the Executive Committee.
 The President shall assist the Conference Commissioner to enforce and carry out all the laws, regulations, decisions and policies of the NWICSA and Executive Committee.
 The President shall be co-representative to the ICSA on NWICSA’s behalf.
 The cost of travel to provide this representation may be paid for by the NWICSA when it is deemed prudent to have an undergraduate representative at the ICSA Annual Meeting.

 This officer shall assist the President in the discharge of the duties of that office, and preside in the President’s absence.
 In the event that the President resigns or is removed, the Vice President shall assume the role of acting president until the Executive Committee is able to appoint a new President.
+The duties and responsibility of organizing the All-Northwest awards and selection committee shall be overseen by the Vice-President.
+The Vice-President may choose to delegate some aspects of this task, but ultimately it's their responsibility to see that the All-Northwest Awards properly handled and distributed.

 This officer shall keep and report the minutes of all NWICSA meetings and each semester shall create and distribute a newsletter updating the NWICSA of all noteworthy occurrences in the NWICSA.
 The Secretary shall submit the minutes of all meetings to the NWICSA via email within 10 days.
 This individual shall also compile and distribute the contact list in cooperation with the Conference Commissioner, as well as keep a record of the NWICSA’s activity.
 The Secretary shall also be responsible for updating the NWICSA website with respect to schedule, contact info etc., and serve as the chief media officer for NWICSA.
 These responsibilities may be delegated, but the secretary is ultimately responsible for overseeing them.